Elder Abuse Statutes in Insurance Bad Faith Claims

 During Claim Negotiations

-When negotiating a claim on behalf of an elderly policyholder, the policyholder’s representative — whether a public adjuster or an attorney — should ensure the insurer is aware of the policyholder’s age and any vulnerabilities.
+When negotiating a claim on behalf of an elderly policyholder, the policyholder’s representative — whether a Public Adjuster or an attorney — should ensure the insurer is aware of the policyholder’s age and any vulnerabilities.
 This is not about playing a sympathy card; it is about putting the insurer on notice that its conduct will be evaluated through the lens of the Elder Abuse Act.
 An insurer that knows enhanced remedies are in play will think twice before engaging in the delay tactics, lowball offers, and procedural obstacles that might otherwise be standard operating procedure.

 In Demand Letters